humanbydefinition/p5.asciify/docs/classes/P5Asciifier.md

 let framebuffer;

 function setupAsciify() {
-     // Can also be useful to create a framebuffer with the same dimensions as the grid.

-     framebuffer = createFramebuffer({
+     // Can be useful to create a framebuffer with the same dimensions as the grid. framebuffer = createFramebuffer({
          width: p5asciify.asciifier().grid.cols,
          height: p5asciify.asciifier().grid.rows